Is Xanax Addictive? Signs, Symptoms, and Statistics of Xanax Addiction

 The Risks Associated With Xanax

-talk to your doctor about medsBox warnings are the most serious FDA warnings because they alert both doctors and the general public about drug effects that may be dangerous.
+talk to your doctor about medsWarnings placed on drug packaging by the FDA alert both doctors and the general public about drug effects that may be dangerous.

 • Taking benzodiazepines with opioid drugs increases your risk for severe sleepiness, respiratory depression, coma, and death.